PaulaMihalcea/IEViewer/README.md

     pip install --upgrade -r requirements.txt
     ```

-#### Requirements
+### Requirements
+Please note that the following versions are to be intended as minimum.
 | Package | Version |
 | :------------ | :------------ |
 | Python | 3.8 |
 | Pillow | 8.2.0 |
 | PyQt | 5.9.2 |

-Please note that the above versions are to be intended as minimum.

----

 ## Usage
 - **Linux:** Run IEViewer from the terminal: